List of DC Comics characters: M: Monstress in other media

 Monstress appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Juan Montez

-Juan Montez is a character appearing in American comic books published by DC Comics.

 Juan Montez is a former professional boxer who went by the nickname "Mauler" and is a former sparring partner of Ted Grant.
 With Maria Montez, he became the father of Yolanda Montez.
-When Grant was thought to be lost in Limbo forever, Nuklon gave his champion belt to Juan to remember him by.
+When Grant was thought to be lost in Limbo, Nuklon gave his champion belt to Juan to remember him by.

 Juan Montez in other media

 Juan Montez appears in Stargirl, portrayed by Wilmer Calderon.
 This version is Catholic.

 Maria Montez

-Maria Montez is a character appearing in American comic books published by DC Comics.

 Maria Montez is the wife of Juan Montez and an old friend of Ted Grant.
 When Maria and her unnamed sister were pregnant, they were experimented upon by the evil Doctor Love.
 The side effects of the experiments were behind Yolanda Montez's abilities and she supported her daughter's campaign as the second Wildcat.

 After Yolanda was killed by Eclipso, Maria brought her body to a witch who was able to bring Yolanda back to life.
 However, this was exposed as a scam by the original Wildcat.